 How Deep Should You Learn Your Openings?
 A Guide by Rating Level

 Many sub-1700 games are decided by tactics, yet players still memorize 20-move Najdorf lines and get lost after an early sideline.
-Beginners are often told to spend about 5% of study time on openings, while stronger players need more.
-How Deep Should You Learn Your Openings?
-A Guide by Rating Level shows exactly how far to go at each rating so you avoid over-memorizing, stop blundering in the first 10 moves, and build practical knowledge you can use immediately.
+The answer to "how deep?" is simple: depth should match your rating and study goals.
+Beginners need ideas more than lines.
+Advanced players need both.
+This guide shows exactly how far to go at each rating so you avoid over-memorizing, stop blundering in the first 10 moves, and build practical knowledge you can use immediately.
+Once you know your target depth, use spaced repetition to lock those lines in for good.
+For the broader framework, choosing openings, building a repertoire that sticks, closing the loop with your real games, see How to Build a Chess Opening Repertoire That Actually Sticks.

 What Does "Opening Depth" Mean in Chess?